zhangjinyiyi/model_agent/README.md

 # features

+- new design
+- improve from current design

 - module level
     - generate module modelica code from text descriptions
     - check validity of generated modelica code, with compiler integration